pengkev/higgs-hackathon/backend/CALL_ACTIONS.md

 ### Test Call Forwarding

 1. Call your Twilio number
-2. Introduce yourself and mention you want to speak with Kevin
+2. Introduce yourself and mention you want to speak with BosonAI
-3. Bot should forward the call to Kevin's number
+3. Bot should forward the call to BosonAI's number

 ### Test Spam Detection